sdbeng/sdbeng/README.md

 Happy new year!!!
 Hope you and your family have a wonderful and prosperous 2021 year!!

 ** Good news!
-On Jan 2nd, I'm getting started on my very own #60daysofswiftuicode!! **
+On Jan 2nd, I'm getting started on my very own #60daysofswiftuicode!! ** 🚀

-Join me on this journey and learn SwiftUI plus plan to publish it to the App Store, you're invited!
+Join me on this journey and learn SwiftUI plus plan to publish it to the App Store, you're invited, too! 👍

 - 🌱 I’m working on an iOS iPhone App.
 Dealing with networking and UI constraints.
 - 📫 I'm open to help build your first API and get you started building apps with a database connection.
 Reach me at https://twitter.com/sergb_appdev
-- 💬 On the weekends, I like play soccer and chess with my son, spend time with my wife and daugther, watch my favorite soccer matches ... ⚽️
+- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess and watch my favorite soccer team ... ⚽️⚽️

 ### React